lmullen/jsr/_source/issues/vol15/mcvickar.markdown

 article on the subject.
-While she remained convinced of the danger of these signs, she conceded that she had not witnessed them firsthand and therefore did not "oppose the rightful use of these signs, but the abuse of them."cvi Ultimately, her response suggests that the real issue was not the handling of serpents and fire *per se*, but rather the notion that these signs might attest to some sort of spiritual superiority on the part of handlers: "they [the handlers] also claim greater power than other Pentecostal people because of this handling of serpents and fire, although it does not seem, from what we can learn, that they have greater power along other lines, such as healing the sick."cvii Barth's argument pushed back against Tomlinson's insistence on the progressive spiritual superiority of the Church of God.
+While she remained convinced of the danger of these signs, she conceded that she had not witnessed them firsthand and therefore did not "oppose the rightful use of these signs, but the abuse of them." [^106] Ultimately, her response suggests that the real issue was not the handling of serpents and fire *per se*, but rather the notion that these signs might attest to some sort of spiritual superiority on the part of handlers: "they [the handlers] also claim greater power than other Pentecostal people because of this handling of serpents and fire, although it does not seem, from what we can learn, that they have greater power along other lines, such as healing the sick." [^107] Barth's argument pushed back against Tomlinson's insistence on the progressive spiritual superiority of the Church of God.
 With this concern in mind, it is worth emphasizing that, in the end, Barth referred to supporters of handling as "friends" and "saints."

 Although Barth had to admit that she had not personally witnessed handling, some in the Assemblies of God did have direct contact with the